8 Tips to Help Eliminate Dry Skin This Winter

 BATH OIL: Adding a moisturizing organic bath oil is a simple beauty secret that can make your skin soft, smooth, and hydrated.
 You can use almost any oil that your skin likes, such as olive, coconut, or sunflower.

 We make organic bath, body & massage oils that are formulated with a rich blend of oils infused with skin-loving organic botanicals and can be used as a natural body oil, a bath oil, an all-over body massage, or an after-shower moisturizer to lavish your skin with love.
+There are so many ways to use natural bath oils.

-BATH SALT: A medley of soothing mineral-rich salts enhances the natural healing effects of a warm bath.
 For more information and recipes check out our blog, "Bath Salts and Recipes."

 HERBAL BATH TEA: Organic herbal bath teas are a soothing addition to a warm bath and can also be used as an "herbal washcloth" for very dry skin.
 Our Soothe My Skin Bath Tea is a gentle blend of skin-soothing and softening botanicals, oats, and Himalayan Pink Sea salt.